Ahakim-xi/blog-Manager/README.md

 ## 🛠 Technologies Used

-- HTML5
+- HTML for markup
-- CSS
+- CSS for styling
-- JavaScript
+- JavaScript for interactivity
 - [JSON Server](https://github.com/typicode/json-server)

 ---